Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Evaluation

-\paragraph{Implementation details} We implement our SLAM system on a desktop computer with an \texttt{AMD 9950X3D} CPU and an \texttt{Nvidia RTX 4090 24GB} GPU.
-We develop the entire system in \texttt{C++} using the \texttt{Libtorch} framework and write custom \texttt{CUDA} kernels for rasterization and backpropagation.
-In all experiments, Gaussian optimization is launched every 10 frames, with 20 iterations performed each time.
-The voxel size for SDF fusion is set to 0.5\textit{cm}.
-Please refer to Supplementary Material~\ref{app:implement_details} for further details.
+We implemented our SLAM system on a desktop computer with an AMD 9950X3D CPU and a 4GB Nvidia RTX 4090 GPU.
+We developed the entire system in C++ using the Libtorch framework and wrote custom CUDA kernels for rasterization and backpropagation.
+In all experiments, Gaussian optimization was launched every 10 frames, with 20 iterations performed each time.
+The voxel size for SDF fusion was set to 0.5 cm.
+Please refer to Appendix~\ref{app:implement_details} for further details.